rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

     Make a note of the version/release number in your output.

-4. Use `dnf` to [cheat and] download the latest kernel package available from the official Rocky Linux package repository.
+4. Use `dnf` to download the latest kernel package available from the official Rocky Linux package repository.
 Type:

     ```bash
     [root@localhost ~]# dnf list kernel